ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 ``Submitted-at: <URL>``

-  If a patch was submitted somewhere other than the Open vSwitch development mailing list, such as a GitHub pull request, this header can be used to reference the source.
+  If a patch was submitted somewhere other than the OVN development mailing list, such as a GitHub pull request, this header can be used to reference the source.

   ::